djmcgill/dominions-5-status/README.md

 - Make a folder on the host called "resources" containing the `token` file as before.
 This is also where the db file will be created.
 - Run the command: `docker run -it -d --restart unless-stopped -v /home/dmcgill9071/dom-5-bot/resources:/usr/src/myapp/resources --log-opt max-size=10m --log-opt max-file=5 eu.gcr.io/dom-5-status/dom-5-status` except replace `/home/dmcgill9071/dom-5-bot/resources` with the location of your resource folder.

+## Dominions 6:
+The bot now supports dominions 6 games.
+Both via direct connect and also via the new html status page.
+All new games are assumed to be dominions 6.
+Old dominions 5 games are still supported via a new db column in the game_servers table, but there is currently no way to create a dom5 game until I (or a different contributor) adds in some kind of !add5 command.

 ## Slash commands:
 Note that this bot now supports discord's [slash commands](https://discord.com/developers/docs/interactions/slash-commands) which look like:
 ![image](https://user-images.githubusercontent.com/1290757/120073845-9bb03100-c089-11eb-9604-880ca37670ee.png)